plumvillage/newsletter/src/en/articles/br-nguyen-tinh--a-thousand-years-of-returning.md

 The sun was rising.
 I sat by a tree next to Phuong Khe–the Fragrant Creek.
 It was  the rainy season so the creek was in full flow, and sitting there, I could listen to its murmur.
 I closed my eyes and followed my breathing.
 The morning sun embraced me.

 In recent days my mind has been filled with desolation, as if I had just set foot on a cold, deserted island in order to face myself alone and find the answers for my life.
 Somewhere in me was a flicker of guilt as I seemed indifferent to all I had.
 Did I really need to choose my own path and leave behind all the hope and trust that so many had bestowed on me and had wished for me to fulfill?
-Images of Kim Son Temple, where I ordained and studied for 14 years, kept coming back like howling waves tormenting my five skandhas.
+Images of Kim Son Temple, where I ordained and studied for fourteen years, kept coming back like howling waves tormenting my five skandhas.
 Phrases I had heard before and thought had nothing to do with me were now arising: *Have I left behind my teacher and ancestral teachers?
 Did I turn my back on my roots?
 Have I taken for granted the relationships in my life before this?
 Should I go back to my old life?*

 During sitting meditation, these thoughts continued to emerge, rocking me and confining me in an invisible room.
 I called on Thay, placing my attention on his solid, peaceful, and courageous energy that was protecting me.